 I am in Ghulkin right now, in northern Pakistan.
 It is a small, modest Ismaili Muslim village surrounded by looming mountain ranges, icy turquoise rivers and glaciers.
 Cows and sheep spot the fields, along with the remnants of apple and apricot trees that once bloomed in the summer months.
-I am here during winter.
+I am here during winter, and it is currently negative seventeen degrees.
 The scenery is a bit haunted, but graceful nonetheless.
 The community is tight-knit.
 All across the valleys, all the villages know each other.
 The people support each other.

 Case in point, one of the village women died yesterday from long-term sickness.
 I attended her funeral this morning.
 It is a three-day affair where thousands of people from other villages in and around the valleys and mountains make the journey downwards to pay respects to her and her grieving family.
 I stand solemnly with all the women in the community today.
 Some of them have sunk to their knees crying, and there is a small water jug at the side of the ground where people splash their faces after having an intense cry.
 Her family members are choking back sobs.
 Feelings of death swirl around me as intensely as the emotions I am observing and experiencing.
 I let those feelings embrace me as they have done so intimately before.
 I will not see the next day’s affair as I am leaving tomorrow.
 But, I will always remember the sombre grief that I experienced.
 It was that intense.
 I could barely keep tears in as I watched her sisters fall to their knees clutching each other in the most surreal moments of pain.
 In some ways, I allowed my own life to flash before my eyes.
 I kind of imagined what it would be like to watch my own funeral.
 For some reason, I could not imagine the same magnitude of mourning or attendance.
 For some reason, I could only imagine a few specific, but blurry faces there.

 He never learned English in school.
 He picked up the language through his children, grandchildren and subsequently the tourism business.
 He is the most enchanting storyteller I have met though in most of my journeys.
 I only knew him for two days, but because we spent so much time together, I cried the day we said goodbye.
 He felt like a father to me, and in some ways, he made me miss my father back at home.
 And it’s not that I did not miss my family while I was away, but being away allowed me to put up a decent-sized wall against everyone I know.
 For a split second there, Khan Beig broke it all down, and I felt like a happy child again.
 I felt like a happy child just spending time with her father.
 And, some of my happiest moments as a child were spent – just me and my dad – riding my bike, walking through forests, holding hands in church, reading together at the community library, and randomly driving through nowhere.
 While my mother pushed me to become an adult as fast as possible in the most mentally and physically abusive of ways; my dad allowed me to be a carefree child who learned and embraced knowledge and life with natural curiosity.
 And sometimes, we are happiest in our child-like states; even it feels like we are running away.
-We become carefree, and we forget for a split second, all the realities and traumas that hurt us; all the realities that would make us want to slit our wrist or count out pills stoically.
+We become carefree, and we forget for a split second, all the realities and traumas that hurt us.

 I felt deeply connected to most of the people I met in homestays.
 I met and stayed with another family in Tarishing near Nanga Parbat.
-Tarishing has about 300 families, and they speak the ethnic dialect Shina along with Urdu.
+In speaing with locals, I learn that Tarishing has about 300 families, and they speak the ethnic dialect Shina along with Urdu.
 The families - here and in neighbouring Rupal, which I hike to - are mixed – they are either Shia or Sunni.
 This area saw a lot of ethnic conflict before 9/11, but that has subsided and everyone lives together in unity.

 We spent some time with a young Kalasha girl named Zarkima.
 Zarkima has 7 sisters and 1 brother.
 She works on social media and tourism for the Kalash people.
 She exudes strength, confidence and a kind of vibrado that I remember having when I too was 21.
 I hope she keeps that momentum, as I truly believe she will create strides and break barriers for her people, and especially as a woman.
 I loved spending time with and speaking to her.
 There are minor communication barriers, but I get the sense that she wants to travel, seek education outside of Pakistan and just learn.
 She is not eager to get married or be tied down to a man.
 She does not want the Kalash to leave their traditions behind, so preservation is also part of the work that she does for community tourism.